Gexkill/sweng2/RASD/src/index.md

 ##Functional requirements
 Assuming that the domain properties stipulated in the paragraph **[[1.3](#domain-properties)]** hold, and, in order to fulfill the goals listed in paragraph **[[1.2](#goals)]**, the following requirements can be derived.

 The requirements are grouped under each goal from which it is derived.
-The goals are grouped following under the users concerned.
+The goals are grouped following under the clients concerned.

 ###Taxi drivers: **Numbers will be adapted once we are sure about the Goals**
-* [G2] Allows taxi drivers to log in the system:
+* [G1] Allows taxi drivers to log in the system:
     * The system must be able to check if the password provided is correct.
     * The system must only let the taxi drivers log in if the provided password is correct.
-* [G3] Allows taxi drivers to precise to the system if they are available or not:
+* [G2] Allows taxi drivers to precise to the system if they are available or not:
+    * The system must be able to detect the taxi's location according to the taxi's GPS.
+    * The system must be able to determine the appropriate queue for the taxi driver according to it's position.
-    * The system must put the taxi driver in the appropriate queue when the taxi user becomes available.
+    * The system must put the taxi driver in the appropriate queue when the taxi client becomes available.
     * The system must remove the taxi driver from the appropriate queue if he becomes unavailable.
+    * The system must communicate to the driver it's position in the waiting queue.
-* Taxi drivers should receive a notification for incoming request.   **is it a goal ?**
+* [G3] Taxi drivers should receive a notification for incoming request:
+    * The system must be able to forward an incoming request to the appropriate taxi driver.
+    * The system must be able to alert a taxi driver when a request is incoming.
-* Taxi drivers should receive a notification if they have to take care of another user (during a shared ride).   **is it a goal ?**
+* [G4] Taxi drivers should receive a notification if they have to take care of another client (during a shared ride):
+    * The system must be able to match together matching request with the "shared ride" option activated.
+    * The system must be able to inform the taxi when a ride is shared.
+    * The system must be able to inform the taxi drivers of the different stops he has to do during his ride in order to take or drop the concerned passengers.
-* [G4] Allows taxi drivers to accept or decline incoming requests for an immediate ride:
+* [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride:
     * The system must ask to the taxi driver if he accepts to perform the ride.
     * The system must replace a taxi driver at the end of the queue if he declines the ride.
     * The system must ask to the next taxi driver if the former one declined the ride.
-    * The system must notify the user with the code of the taxi driver who has accepted the ride.
+    * The system must notify the client with the code of the taxi driver who has accepted the ride.
-    * The system must notify the user if no taxi driver in the queue accepts the ride.
+    * The system must notify the client if no taxi driver in the queue accepts the ride.
-* [G5] Allows taxi drivers to accept or decline incoming request for a later reservation:
+* [G6] Allows taxi drivers to accept or decline incoming request for a later reservation:
-    * The system must ask to the taxi driver if he accepts to perform the reservation.
-    * The system must ask to the next taxi driver if the former one declined the reservation.
-    * The system must notify the user with the code of the taxi driver who has accepted the reservation.
+    * The system must wait until ten minutes before the starting time of the reservation and manage it like a normal ride.
-    * The system must notify the user if no taxi driver in the queue accepts the reservation.
-    *

-###Users:
+###Clients:
-* [G6] Allows users to request for an immediate taxi ride :
+* [G7] Allows clients to request for an immediate taxi ride:
-    * The system must be able to check the position of the user.
+    * The system must be able to check the position of the client.
-    * The system must not accept requests of users outside the area of the city.
+    * The system must not accept requests of clients outside the area of the city.
     * The system must transfer the request to the appropriate taxi driver.
-    * The system must determine the zone **It is correct here?
-Do we have to put this even in TaxiDrivers?**
+    * The system must determine be able to determine the zone where the client is located according to the client's GPS position.
-* [G7] Allows users to request for the reservation of a taxi at least two hours in advance.
+* [G8] Allows clients to request for the reservation of a taxi at least two hours in advance:
     * The system must be able to check the origin and the destination of reservation.
     * The system must not accept reservations with an origin outside the area of the city.
     * The system must transfer the reservation to the appropriate taxi driver.
-* Users should receive a notification with the code of the taxi that takes care of the user's request. **is it a goal ?**
+* [G9] Clients should receive a notification with the code of the taxi that takes care of the client's request:
-* Users should be notified if no taxi driver is able to perform the users request. **Is this a goal ? **
+    * The system must be able to send an sms to the client with the code of the incomming taxi.
-* [G8] Allows users to require to share the taxi.
+* [G10] Allows clients to require to share the taxi:
-    * The system must be able to find if there are reservations or requests for the same time period and having corresponding journeys. **We have to describe this more precisely, since the text gives us a detailed description**
+    * The system must be able to find if there are reservations or requests for the same time period and having matching itinaries.
+    * The system must be able to merge togehter the reservations and request found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4.
+*  [G11] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system:
+    * The system must allow the clients to furnish their personal information to the system before making a request.
+* [G12] Allow clients to specify number of passengers:
+    * The system must allow the user to specify the number of passengers during the request or reservation of the ride.

 ##Non-functional requirements